-A YugaByte cluster, also referred to as a universe, is a group of nodes (VMs, physical machines or containers) that collectively function as a highly available and resilient database.
+A YugabyteDB universe is a group of nodes (VMs, physical machines, or containers) that collectively function as a resilient and scalable distributed database.

 - Single availability zone (AZ/rack/failure domain)

 - Multiple availability zones (AZs) in a region

 - Multiple regions (with synchronous and asynchronous replication choices)